 The good news is that this post made people talk and the majority of the feedback was overall good.
 This is why I love writing because I want to challenge people and motivate them to take control of their finances.

-Since 2016 is here and I believe that this is the time when we can start all over and get our resolutions or goals set and planned, writing a post that will help you know where you will be wasting your money was valid and important to do.
+I believe that around this time of the year is when we can start all over and get our resolutions or goals set and planned, writing a post that will help you know where you will be wasting your money was valid and important to do.

 Top Ways You Will Be Wasting Your Money This Year